Compressor Anti Surge Control Systems

 Surge is a potentially dangerous phenomenon that can occur in centrifugal and axial compressors.
 Compressor surge can cause mechanical damage to the internals of a compressor.
 Surging can also cause the compressor to overheat to the point where the maximum allowable temperature of the unit is exceeded causing damage to seals.
 Further, surging can cause damage to the thrust bearing due to the rotor shifting back and forth from the active to the inactive side due to the high forces induced by flow reversal.
 For axial compressors, the damage may be measureable after only a few surge cycles.

-Compressor surge can occur in a fraction of a second so a fast acting antisurge control system is required to avoid compressor surge.
+Compressor surge can occur in a fraction of a second so a fast acting antisurge control system is required to avoid surge and expensive compressor damage.

 What is surge?